-Cambridge based Rev Dr Alasdair Coles and London based brothers, Harry and Leslie Caswell, have been training hard for the Prudential 100 that takes place on Sunday 30th July, 2017.
-Together they hope to raise vital funds to transform the lives of people with disabilities in the world’s poorest places.
+Congratulations and a huge thank you to Rev Dr Alasdair Coles and Harry and Leslie Caswell, for completing the London Prudential 100 on Sunday 30th July, 2017, raising over £4600 (and counting) to transform the lives of people with disabilities in the world’s poorest places.

 Harry (33) and Leslie (27) Caswell spent their early life in Nigeria and Niger, West Africa, where their British father, Paul Caswell OBE, set up and ran several CBM projects to help people with disabilities access education, earn a living and be respected in their communities.
 After witnessing the life-changing impact of CBM’s work for themselves, they are excited to taking on this new challenge for CBM.

 “We have very fond childhood memories of CBM.
 When we were in Niger and Nigeria, we were always having people with disabilities in and around our home…My father encouraged them to be independent and had workshops in our patio where people who were visually impaired were taught to weave mats and chairs…The generous donations we received from CBM supporters and the impact they can have on the communities I grew up in was astounding.”